Greg Ratajik

 AND COPYRIGHTS

-Over the last 15+ years, I have developed many smaller pieces of software.
-Most of these projects started with my exploration of a new technology or the creation of a tool to do something that no one had developed before.
-I could see many of these would be useful for others, so turned them into clean, usable, released software.
-I love coming up with new ideas and implementing them.
-My most successful application to date is StationRipper, which has a user base of several million users.
+Over the last 15+ years, many smaller pieces of software have been created.
+Most of these projects started with an exploration of a new technology or the creation of a tool to do something that no one had developed before.
+Many of them were turned into clean, usable, released software.
+The most successful application to date is StationRipper, which has an international user-base of several million users.

 1998 - 2001